Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Introduction and Background

 \subsection{Multi-modal Learning}

 Multi-modal learning is the area of machine learning concerned with combining multiple kinds, or modalities, of data to accomplish a common task.
 Multimedia search \parencite[e.g.,][]{lan_multimedia_2014}, image generation \parencite[e.g.,][]{koh_generating_2023}, and speech synthesis \parencite[e.g.,][]{hunt_unit_1996, ma_unpaired_2019} are all examples of multi-modal machine learning tasks involving two or more of the image, audio, video, and text modalities.
-Multi-modal learning poses unique challenges due to the heterogeneity of the data, which can be placed into one of five categories \parencite{baltrusaitis_multimodal_2019}: \begin{enumerate} \item Multi-modal representation: the task of summarizing multi-modal data to capture information common to each modality, \item Multi-modal translation: the task of converting data of one modality into a different modality, \item Multi-modal alignment: identifying direct relationships between components of data of multiple modalities, \item Multi-modal fusion: integrating information from multiple modalities with the goal of predicting some outcome measure, \item Multi-modal co-learning: transferring knowledge between modalities. \end{enumerate} The category of multi-modal learning that is most relevant to our goal of a multi-modal surrogate model is multi-modal fusion.
+Multi-modal learning poses unique challenges due to the heterogeneity of the data, which can be placed into one of five categories \parencite{baltrusaitis_multimodal_2019}: \begin{enumerate} \item Multi-modal representation: the task of summarizing multi-modal data to capture information common to each modality, \item Multi-modal translation: the task of converting data of one modality into a different modality, \item Multi-modal alignment: identifying direct relationships between components of data of multiple modalities, \item Multi-modal fusion: integrating information from multiple modalities with the goal of predicting some outcome measure, \item Multi-modal co-learning: transferring knowledge between modalities. \end{enumerate} The challenge within multi-modal learning that is most relevant to our goal of a multi-modal surrogate model is multi-modal fusion from the above list.
 Returning to our motivating example, multi-modal surrogate models for BO are a multi-modal fusion problem in the sense that they incorporate data from multiple sources and multiple modalities to more accurately predict unobserved values of the quantity of interest.
+In this work, we consider the special case of multiple data sources of the same nature (for instance all sources are time series), which is a common multi-modal setting in scientific data.
+We still refer to our modeling strategy as multi-modal.

 The earliest work in multi-modal fusion was in speech recognition from audio and visual recordings \parencite{yuhas_integration_1989}.
 Since then, multi-modal fusion has been applied to cardiovascular disease diagnosis \parencite[e.g.,][]{yoon_multi-modal_2023}, object classification \parencite[e.g.,][]{gehler_feature_2009, bucak_multiple_2014}, and emotion recognition \parencite[e.g.,][]{castellano_emotion_2008, wollmer_context-sensitive_2010, chen_multi-modal_2015}, among other fields.
 Due to this long and diverse history, a variety of methods have been proposed and used for multi-modal fusion, including model-agnostic (early, late, and hybrid fusion) and model-based methods.
 Despite this history, multi-modal fusion can still struggle to perform well when there are varying levels of noise in the modalities, or to capture complementary information in the modalities \parencite{baltrusaitis_multimodal_2019}.